Trojan.Win32.FireHooker

 Trojan.Win32.FireHooker or Trojan:Win32/FireHooker is the definition (from Kaspersky Labs) of a Trojan downloader, Trojan dropper, or Trojan spy created for the Windows platform.
 Its first known detection goes back to September, 2015, according to the AVV Trend Micro.

-Additional Info
+Malware details

-This Malware requires its main component to successfully perform its intended routine as a .dll-file, by the name xul.dll.
-The file-size is about 5120 bytes.
-The file is being dropped by s DNS blocking installer or additional installers bundled with DNSblockers.
+This malware requires its main component to successfully perform its intended routine as a .dll file, by the name xul.dll.
+The file size is about 5120 bytes.
+The file is being dropped by an DNS blocking installer or additional installers bundled with DNSblockers.